cardano-lightning/cardano-lightning/docs/design/l1-spec.md

   - Close.Con.6 : `timeout_out > ub + respond_period`
   - Close.Con.7 : `tot_out >= tot_in`

-No funds are removed.

-Regardless of how large or small the `ub` or `timeout` is, the non-closer has at least `respond_period` to perform a `respond`.
-If `timeout` is large, the closer is only postponing their ability to `elapse` the channel were they to need to.

-The tx size is in part linear in the number of cheques.
-Both partners must ensure that the size of this transaction is sufficiently small to meet the L1 tx limits.
-They must perform a `close` step before the number of cheques in their possession exceeds these limits.
-If they do not, they put only their own funds at risk - not their partners.

 #### Do respond

+**Overview:**

+Both partners have now submitted their receipt as evidence of how much they are owed from their off-chain transacting.

+At this point the L1 has all the information as to how much both participants are eligible to claim from the channel.

+As with a close the tx size is linear in the number of cheques.
+Both partners must ensure they would be able to `close` or `resolve` all their cheques, without hitting tx limits.

 **Transition:** By executing this step we are transitioning from [Closed stage](#closed-stage) to [Responded stage](#responded-stage).